Which seed variety to buy – these have worked for me, over several seasons.

 Bingenheim seeds do an excellent open pollinated variety, Calinaro.
 In 2015 I sowed it June 20th and planted after broad beans, for heavy crops in October.

 Early Nantes, for early and later sowings, grow vigorously to a fair size, with good sweetness.
 Raymond Blanc’s tasting team gave it top marks in a 2014 trial of 32 varieties.
 Berlicum and Autumn King varieties are good for sowing by mid June, to store through winter.
-Coloured varieties have variable vigour: yellow ones grow easily, purple ones are more tricky, all have intriguingly different flavours.
+Coloured varieties have variable vigour: yellow ones grow easily, purple ones are more tricky, all have different flavours.

 A large trial at Raymond Blanc’s garden revealed few differences in flavour and growth though they like Prinz.
 I find that Prinz has healthier leaves than Ibis, although both grow to a fine size.
 In 2015 I tried Monarch and Mars, finding both to be excellent and the Mars in particular carried on growing into November, with healthier leaves than other varieties which can suffer septoria from about mid October.
+Giant Prague matures late, with flatter roots of fine flavour.

 Chicories for hearting*

 Leaf chicory is rather bitter so I concentrate on bitter-sweet hearts, mostly for salad, sown after mid June, to reduce bolting.
 A last sowing on 12th July is good to have hearts in Novemberr, in Somerset.
 Fine red radicchios develop from most Palla Rossa varieties.
 I find Marzatica from Seeds of Italy to be reliable at making a large head which stands well.
 They are complemented by amazing pink and yellow colours from varieties such as Lusia and Romea (Seeds of Italy).
 Be wary of Treviso which does not really make a heart, is better for leaves or for forcing, see January 2014.
+However, Bingenheim’s hearting Treviso really does heart!

 For large leaved scaroles, try Bubikopf which keeps healthier than many others (less browning at the margins).
-For a frizzy endive, I like Fine Maraichere for its abundant green leaves, pickable of outer leaves like lettuce, and Bianca Riccia da Taglio (Real Seeds) for its luminous and tasty leaves, of a bright yellow, highly decorative colour.
+For a frizzy endive, I like Fine Maraichere for its abundant green leaves, pickable of outer leaves like lettuce, and Bianca Riccia da Taglio (Real Seeds) for luminous and tasty leaves, of a bright yellow, highly decorative colour.

 Some I like include Tree Spinach (Simply Vegetables), which has beautiful magenta shoots all the time while it grows up to five feet high by August, watercress for its (invasive) vigour and flavour, and lime basil for stunning citrus aromas and tastes.
-Trials of oca in 2013-15 were successful, though be wary of mice eating the tubers in late autumn, while sweet potatoes are worthwhile but only undercover and Carolina Ruby was my most productive variety, see October 2013.
+Trials of oca in 2013-15 were successful, though be wary of mice eating the tubers in late autumn, while sweet potatoes are worthwhile only undercover – Carolina Ruby was my most productive variety, see October 2013.
 Yacon is worth growing if you can buy a plant, order in winter for spring delivery eg from Real Seeds.
 I harvested 10kg from two plants, tubers are sweet but low in calories.

 French Bean (*dwarf)